will-metcher/advent-of-code/README.md

-# advent-of-code-2020
+# Advent of Code
-My solutions for <a href="https://adventofcode.com/2020">Advent of Code 2020</a>.
+My solutions for <a href="https://adventofcode.com">Advent of Code</a> 2019 & 2020.
 Written in Python.